oseisaac/oseisaac/README.md

 - 🔭 I’m currently working on Frontend and Backend Projects
 - 🌱 I've 1+ years of professional experience and built three cross-platform applications in React, Node, Java
 - 👯 I’m looking to collaborate on Java, Node Js ,React Native and React or any Frontend Projects
-- 🤔 I’m also working as a Freelancer .
 - 💬 Ask me about Programming or Frontend & Backend Technological Advancements
 - 📷 And I am also passionate about photography